alien4cloud/alien4cloud.github.io/documentation/2.0.0/rest/controller_service-security-controller.md

 * application/json

-### List all applications/environments authorized to access the service resource
+### List all applications, environments and environment types authorized to access the service resource
 ```
 GET /rest/v1/services/{serviceId}/security/environmentsPerApplication
 ```

 #### Description

-Only user with ADMIN role can list authorized applications/environments for the location.
+Only user with ADMIN role can list authorized applications, environments and environment types for the location.

 #### Parameters